 The ICRC Delegation in Yangon and sub-delegations in relevant states and regions will be responsible for managing the implementation of the project, including this ESMF.
-ICRC has its national office (delegation) in Yangon, with sub-delegations and offices in Rakhine, Shan, Kachin States and the Mandalay Region (covering implementation in Chin State, and Magway and Sagaing Regions) from where it will directly oversee implementation of the project.
+ICRC has its national office (delegation) in Yangon, with sub-delegations and offices in Rakhine, Shan, Kachin States and the Mandalay Region from where it will directly oversee implementation of the project.
 The project will be managed through the existing systems and structures of the organization and the environmental and social management measures will be implemented as part of the project cycle.